cafick/cafick/README.md

 - 👋 Hi, I’m @cafick
 - 👀 I’m interested in video games, music and learning
-- 🌱 I’m currently learning HTML,CSS & intro python
+- 🌱 I’m currently learning HTML, CSS & intro python
 - 💞️ I’m looking to collaborate on a discord tool which equalizes other user's volumes
 - 📫 How to reach me: via post.